Devansh-S/Object-Classification-on-CIFAR10/README.md

     ship
     truck

-After training for 300 epochs on i was ab
+After training for 300 epochs on Google Colab, I was able to achieve 91.5% accuracy.
+For training for full 500 epochs more accurate results can be obtained.